ncatlab/nlab-content/pages/240.md

 Do we know what these should be in any more general situations?

 [[Mike Shulman]]: Well, the pretopos version makes sense in any [[coherent category]], and I would bet that it's the right notion in that generality.
-In a [[regular category]] one might just want to assert that $1$ is a (regular-)projective strong generator, which would probably be enough for regular logic.
-And in a category with mere finite limits, being a strong generator is all one could ask for, and that'd probably be enough for finite-limit logic.
+In a [[regular category]] one might just want to assert that $1$ is a (regular-)projective extremal generator, which would probably be enough for regular logic.
+And in a category with mere finite limits, being a extremal generator is all one could ask for, and that'd probably be enough for finite-limit logic.

 ### Well-pointed $(\infty,1)$-toposes {#Infty1Version}